mwebb33/slab_application_examples/sld5-circuitpython/running_circuitpython.md

 If you want to make changes, you might clone and re-build the source and firmware.bin file can be found in the build folder corresponding to the appropriate board, such as build-sparkfun_thingplus_matter_mgm240p_brd2704a

+> **_NOTE:_** The examples in this repository require CircuitPython v8.2.0 or higher.

-## Flash firmwawe
+## Flash firmware

 To flash the firmware file into the board, you need to use Simplicity Commander.
-You can install Simplicity Commander using Simplicity Studio or downloading standalone versions by following [UG162: Simplicity Commander Reference Guide](https://www.silabs.com/documents/public/user-guides/ug162-simplicity-commander-reference-guide.pdf).
+You can install Simplicity Commander using Simplicity Studio or downloading standalone version by following [this Knowledge Article](https://community.silabs.com/s/article/simplicity-commander?language=en_US).

 To flash the firmware into the xG24 kit using Simplicity Commander, follow these simple steps: